johannvalur/chattio/README.md

 - Keyboard shortcuts for quick navigation
 - Support for Messenger, WhatsApp, Instagram, and LinkedIn

+## ⚠️ Installation Note

+**If you see "Chattio.app is damaged and can't be opened" after downloading:**

+This is a macOS security feature.
+The app is safe to use.
+Quick fix:
+1. Right-click the app → Select "Open" (you may need to do this twice)
+2. Or run: `./scripts/fix-damaged-app.sh ~/Downloads/Chattio.app`

+See [INSTALL_INSTRUCTIONS.md](./INSTALL_INSTRUCTIONS.md) for detailed installation steps.

+**For developers:** To avoid this error for users, the app needs to be notarized.
+See [CODE_SIGNING.md](./CODE_SIGNING.md).

 ## Prerequisites

 - Node.js (v16 or later)